Hida

 What to do in the area:

 Garyuzakura is one of the oldest cherry blossom trees in Japan (over 1,100 years old) and is surrounded by a park and tranquil nature.
 The surrounding neighborhood, Ichinomiya, has hundreds of cherry blossom trees lined up against the natural rivers and mountains, making it a beautiful place to experience the surrounding nature.
-A 3 minute walk away is Mizunashi Shrine, the main shrine of the area.
-It is also one of the oldest and most sacred shrines in Takayama.
-Ichinomiya is known as the heart of Takayama and you can really get a sense of the countryside here!
+Next to Garyuzakura around 3 minutes by foot is Mizunashi Shrine, one of the oldest and most sacred shrines in Takayama.
+Ichinomiya is known as the heart of Takayama and because there are less buildings, visitors can truly enjoy a true sense of the countryside here.

 🌸 Ichinomiya Cherry Blossom Festival 🌸